pantrypoints/sp/content/en/research/countries/china/xi/chapter-14.md

 weight: 308
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

 Chapter XIV: Building a Community with a Shared Future for Mankind

-Since the 18th National Congress of the Communist Party of China, faced with the new situation that the world is undergoing major changes unprecedented in a century, and with China approaching the center of the world stage as never before, the Party Central Committee with Comrade Xi Jinping as the core has conformed to the trend of the times, based on China's reality, effectively coped with
+Since the 18th National Congress of the CCP, faced with the new situation that the world is undergoing major changes unprecedented in a century, and with China approaching the center of the world stage as never before, the Party Central Committee with Comrade Xi Jinping as the core has conformed to the trend of the times, based on China's reality, effectively coped with